The Grand Master presides over a Grand Lodge. The Grand Master for the United Grand Lodge of Queensland is Jeffrey Harper.

 Jeff joined the Fire Service in Brisbane progressing through various operational and management positions within the Queensland Fire Service.
 Jeff retired as a Superintendent with the Queensland Fire and Emergency Services as the executive manager Specialist Response Section.

 Jeff was awarded the Australian Fire Service Medal (AFSM) in the Queen’s Birthday honours List 2002.

-Jeff is married to Dorothy and has three adult children and two Grandchildren.
-His daughter and son live in Brisbane and the other daughter lives in Sydney.
+Jeff is married to Dorothy and has three adult children and two grandchildren.
+His daughter and son live in Brisbane and his other daughter lives in Sydney.

 Jeff joined Freemasonry in Mayne Lodge 470 in 1989 and progressed to be master of that lodge in 1995.
 Unfortunately, Mayne Lodge surrendered its warrant in 2001.
 Jeff joined Mayne's Mother Lodge Kaye 234 and is currently Director of Ceremonies at Kaye Lodge.
 Jeff is an active adult leader in Job's Daughters, and a past Associate jurisdictional Guardian of Queensland.

 Jeff Joined the Grand Lodge team in 2002 as a Grand Sword Bearer, and has served as Senior Grand Deacon, Deputy Grand Director of Ceremonies, Junior Grand Warden, Assistant Grand Superintendent of Works, Assistant Grand Master and Deputy Grand Master.

 Jeff has served as the Chair of the Ceremonial Board, Chair of Centennial Celebrations Committee, Chair of the Centennial Publication Sub Committee .
 Currently, Jeff also serves as a member of the General Board of Directors.